punitkatiyar/javascript-master-guide/09.javascript-api/README.md

-# javaScript API Integration 🏆
+# javaScript Module Integration 🏆

 > The ECMAScript module system is a standardized way of organizing and structuring code in JavaScript applications.